agentloopfyi/agentloopfyi.github.io/_posts/2025-10-28-clean-way-to-include-message-history.markdown

 Oftentimes, you need to facilitate a conversation between the user and the LLM and make sure the conversation history is retained for every subsequent calls.

-Therefore every time you make a call the the LLM API, in one way or the other you need to include the messages history in the payload, as a sequence of human and AI messages.
+Therefore every time you make a call to the the LLM API, in one way or the other you need to include the messages history in the payload, as a sequence of human and AI messages.

 In LangGraph we keep messages in the state, which might look something like: